 The CAHPS Consortium refers to the research organizations involved in the development, dissemination, and support of CAHPS products.
 The current Consortium includes AHRQ, RAND, the Yale School of Public Health, and Westat.
-Other Federal partners have included the the Centers for Medicare & Medicaid Services (CMS), the National Cancer Institute, the Centers for Disease Control and Prevention (CDC) and the National Institutes of Health (NIH).
+Federal partners have included the the Centers for Medicare & Medicaid Services (CMS), the National Cancer Institute, the Centers for Disease Control and Prevention (CDC), and the National Institutes of Health (NIH).

-The CAHPS Database is a national repository for data from the CAHPS Health Plan Survey, the Child Hospital Survey, the Home and Community-Based Services Survey, and the Clinician & Group Survey.
+The CAHPS Database is a repository for data from select CAHPS surveys, including the CAHPS Health Plan Survey, the Child Hospital Survey, the Home and Community-Based Services Survey, and the Clinician & Group Survey.
 Participants in the CAHPS Database gain access to comparative data for assessing their own scores, including relevant benchmarks.
 Aggregated results are published in the CAHPS Data Tools and Chartbooks.
-The Databases are sponsored by AHRQ and administered by Westat and Shaller Consulting.
-Learn about the CAHPS Database.
+The Databases are sponsored by AHRQ and administered by Westat.

 CAHPS Products or Surveys

 These terms can be used interchangeably to refer to the various CAHPS surveys that are currently available or in development.
 Each product focuses on a given level of the health care system (e.g., health plans, behavioral health organizations, group practices and individual providers, nursing homes) and includes surveys as well as instructions for fielding the survey, programs for analyzing the data, and guidelines for reporting the results.

 When referring to all CAHPS products, the term "CAHPS family of surveys" is also appropriate.
 To review the current family of surveys, go to CAHPS Surveys and Guidance.